clojure-land/hypercrud.devkit/README.md

 # Hypercrud Devkit
 > Browser, Node and JVM scaffolding for selfhost.

-Fork this project to selfhost a hyperfiddle.
+Fork this project to selfhost a hyperfiddle, or to use the Hypercrud I/O layer directly.

 * Nodejs entrypoint with server side rendering
 * Browser entrypoint with HTML5 navigation & router